openmrs/openmrs-module-commonlabtest/README.md

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+This is a simple module, which can be used to create and customise forms to manage patients' laboratory test orders, samples and results.

 Building from Source
 --------------------